 OS graduates are prepared to do well in a variety of careers, as well as graduate school programs.
-Graduates and alums who responded to our surveys have worked in a variety of different fields, the top ones being consulting, sales/marketing, and non-profit.
-Other fields students have entered include education, finance/accounting/ banking, human resources, fundraising, health care, and law.
-The breadth of fields is a strong indicator that our graduates are prepared to enter a variety of fields thanks to the multidisciplinary perspectives they obtain through their OS degree and a broad liberal arts education.
+Alumni work in a wide range of fields, the top ones being consulting, human resources, marketing, and non-profits.
+Other fields students have entered include education, finance, fundraising, health care, environment, government, and law.
+This wide variety of fields is a strong indicator of the multidisciplinary perspectives our students gain through their OS degree and a broad liberal arts education.

 Listen to some of our alumni speak about how the program has helped them become successful professionals:

-- OS Exclusive, Company Info Sessions & Workshops: Companies with successful track records of hiring OS interns and graduates often wish to get to know our students directly and provide workshops and info sessions right on our floor.
-Deloitte and Citi are booked for fall of 2017.
-Past companies have also included PwC, Procter & Gamble, DISH Network, and Target.
+- OS Exclusive Company Info Sessions & Workshops: Companies with successful track records of hiring OS interns and graduates often wish to get to know our students directly, and provide workshops and info sessions right on our floor.

-- Mock Interview and Resume Review: OS alum volunteer their time in September to review students' resumes and do mock interview sessions to help prepare for the job/internship search.
+- Mock Interview and Resume Review: OS alumni volunteer their time in the early fall to review students' resumes and do mock interview sessions to help students prepare for the job/internship search.
 Sessions occur remotely.

 - Malkin Job Shadowing: Thanks to a generous donation of the Malkin Family, we offer students an opportunity to shadow an OS alum at their current job location.
-The award aims to assist with the additional costs of travel and accommodations that come with the shadowing experience.
+The monetary award aims to assist with the additional travel/accomodation costs that come with the shadowing experience.